Undergraduate Student Program

 - Laboratory requires successful applicant to complete a pre-employment drug test

 The post baccalaureate category of the UGS program offers college graduates the opportunity to participate in the UGS program after graduation.
 This category applies to those students who have been awarded a bachelor's degree within the past three years but have not yet been accepted and enrolled in a graduate program.
 Post baccalaureate students may remain in this category for up to one year.

 Students should use this one-year appointment to prepare for graduate school acceptance (i.e., GRE/GMAT exams, applications, etc.).
 A student may move into GRA status when documentation is provided indicating the student's intention to accept an offer of admission to a graduate program.

 Students who have not been accepted into graduate school at the end of their appointment are no longer eligible to participate in the program.

 For information about benefits, see New-Hire Benefits Options.

-You are required to submit updated transcripts to the Education Program Office at MS M709 or email@example.com by February 28th each year.
+You are required to submit updated transcripts to the Student Programs Office at MS T011 or firstname.lastname@example.org by February 28th each year.